 The Wooster School Bridge Program supports high-achieving mainstream students with language-based learning disabilities.
-The Bridge teacher will work with a Middle School student cohort to: support students with different learning styles by providing intervention and remediation; support students in a mainstream classroom setting in an effort to advance students with different learning needs; partner with parents, students, and outside professionals in order to better support students with special needs, and collaborate with colleagues to support students’ learning.
-The Bridge teacher will teach a Bridge-specific English class aligned with the students’ needs and the mainstream curriculum.
-S/he may teach a Bridge-specific Math class as well.
-S/he will push into History and Science classes and academic support to students in all areas.
+The Bridge teacher will work with an Middle School student cohort to support students with different learning styles by providing intervention and remediation; support students in a mainstream classroom setting in an effort to advance students with different learning needs; partner with parents, students, and outside professionals in order to better support students with special needs, and collaborate with colleagues to support students’ learning.
 Communication with colleagues and parents is essential.

 While Wooster’s traditions of self-help and relationship-building have long been recognized as strengths, our more recent commitment to innovative approaches to teaching and learning are making us a leader in the independent school world.
 We are committed to a learner-centered environment for our students, and to exploring the full potential of competency-based and personalized teaching and learning.

 Teach five sections, providing academic support and pushing into classes

 Demonstrate a commitment to lifelong learning through continued professional development

 This is a full-time, exempt position.
 Salaries are competitive with local independent schools.
 A competitive benefits package includes retirement, health insurance, tuition remission, short and long-term disability, and life insurance.

 Interested candidates should submit a cover letter, resume, and statement of philosophy to: